A Film for PBS Learning Media from UPF

 Educators have found the film to be a useful tool.
 Shenandoah University Professor Calvin Allen said the film was "impressive, the diversity of the Muslim community has been demonstrated well," while Marcelina Edwards of Boston Public Schools wanted to use the film to "create a safe-space for discussing resurfacing anti-immigrant sentiments."
 Government officials have also given the film good reviews.
 Most notably, former New Hampshire Governor and U.S. Chief of Staff John Sununu said the film "made an important contribution to understanding the reality of American Muslims."

-Until May 5th, 2016, UPF is offering the film at no cost for your social studies classroom for teachers who review and complete a quick feedback form.
+UPF is offering the film at no cost for your social studies classroom/community gathering for people who review and complete a quick feedback form.
 You can preview the film and receive a complimentary DVD here:

 Sign Up To Show this Film Free of Charge